 Kind of like drafting a little league team, you want your strong players on your A team, the average players on the B team, the mediocre players on the C team and the uninterested players that you have to play once and a while because it’s an “everyone participates” league on your D team.
 It’s up to you as the coach to determine how you define an “A player” – are they the fastest players, the biggest players, the players that are always on time to practice?

-At the highest level, classify inventory based on picking size (by pallet, case or piece) and by frequency of picking/velocity of movement (fast, medium, slow or very slow).
+At the highest level, classify inventory based on picking size (by pallet, case or piece) and by frequency of picking/sku velocity (fast, medium, slow or very slow).
 Then by cross-referencing the time associated with picking each of these parts against their order frequency, a cost-to-pick graph can be created.

 Apply The 80/20 Rule

-The most dramatic improvements in order fulfillment optimization will come from applying solutions to entire categories of products, as opposed to improving the movement of just a few SKUs.
+The most dramatic improvements in SKU management will come from applying solutions to entire categories of products, as opposed to improving the movement of just a few SKUs.
 That’s because of the 80/20 rule which when applied tells us that 80 percent of your picks frequently come from 20 percent of your inventory.
 So, just focus on this 20 percent and you’re all set right?
 Not so fast big guy.

 The cost of order picking is estimated to be as much as 55% of the total warehouse and DC operating expense.
 That’s because travel time to pick the SKU accounts for over half of a facility’s direct labor activities.
 So if you focus your picking optimization efforts solely on the fast movers—your A Team —20 percent of your inventory – you ignore 80 percent of your facilities floor space and picking labor demands. (don’t make this mistake!)

-Now that your inventory is classified into categories, think about how to handle them.
+Now that your inventory is classified into categories by SKU velocity, think about how to handle them.
 Most often operations benefit most from a combination of material handling technologies.
 Match the requirements of the inventory category to the best technology using criteria such as storage density, flexibility, throughput, productivity, accuracy, inventory control and ergonomics.
 Here is how I would rate the technologies on these criteria:

 Again, remember the 80/20 rule here and don’t make the mistake here of skipping or dismissing medium to slow moving SKU profiles.
 It’s very likely your “A” moving SKUs are already in the right technology and the picking process is optimized.
 You might get a bigger bang for your buck by optimizing the slow to medium moving SKUs than you would the fast movers.